Miller Park Version 8: Landscaping & Detailed Service Level

 Current Display Information

-The stationary model is currently on display at MSOE's MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202.
-The library's normal hours are as follows:
+The stationary model is currently on display at it's semi-permanent home at MSOE's MSOE's Walter Schroeder Library at 500 E. Kilbourn Milwaukee, WI 53202 through closing on Wednesday 7/29/15 and will return again late on Monday 8/31/2015.
+The library's current Summer hours are as follows:

 -Sunday: 1:00pm - 12:00am (Midnight)